A First Look at Bugs in LLM Inference Engines: RQ1: Symptoms

-Overall, \emph{Crash (S1)} is the most prevalent (65\%) symptom across all three phases. \emph{Unexpected Output (S2)} ranks second at 13\%, primarily occurring during the inference/serving phase. \emph{Feature Failure (S3)} follows at 11\%, with \emph{Performance Anomalies} at 6\%, \emph{System Hangs} at 4\%, and \emph{Silent Errors} at 1\%.
+Overall, \emph{Crash (S1)} is the most prevalent (65\%) symptom across all three phases. \emph{Unexpected Output (S2)} ranks second at 13\%, primarily occurring during the inference/serving phase. \emph{Feature Failure (S3)} follows at 11\%, with \emph{Abnormal Performance (S4)} at 6\%, \emph{System Hang (S5)} at 4\%, and \emph{Silent Error (S6)} at 1\%.
 Among these symptoms, crashes are commonly used for bug detection in DL libraries~\cite{deng2023large,deng2024large} due to their distinct characteristics and easy detection through core dumps or stack traces.
 Moreover, unexpected outputs are the second most common symptoms, comprising nearly 20\% during the inference/serving phase.
 This underscores the need for suitable test oracles for LLM outputs and highlights the significance of Finding~\ref{finding:token_oracle}.

 \finding{ While crashes are the most common, over 35\% of bugs show other symptoms, necessitating diverse oracles beyond crashes for LLM inference engine testing. }{finding:sym_distribution}